CoderDojoStirling/coderdojo-scriptcraft-server/docs/lesson1/lesson.md

 Type this in, but don't run it yet.
 ```
-//Lesson 6: create a shape multiple times, with a loop
 exports.lesson6part2 = function(numberOfSteps) {
 	var drone = new Drone();
 	var counter = 1;